jhelbert/830/README.md

 1. Append the class name of the new plugin to META-INF:

     $ echo 'org.neo4j.examples.server.plugins.HelloWorldWideWebb' >> \
-      neo4j-master/community/server-examples/src/main/resources/META-INF/services/org.neo4j.server.plugins.ServerPlugin
+      neo-graph-persist/src/main/resources/META-INF/services/org.neo4j.server.plugins.ServerPlugin

 2. Create the plugin itself.
-I saved it in neo4j-master/community/server-examples/src/main/java/org/neo4j/examples/server/plugins/HelloWorldWideWebb.java
+I saved it in neo-graph-persist/src/main/java/org/neo4j/examples/server/plugins/HelloWorldWideWebb.java

 The next steps are to build the plugin and drop it into neo4j, and test it out over the REST interface exposed by neo4j.

 To build the plugin:

-    $ cd neo4j-master/community/server-examples/
+    $ cd neo-graph-persist

     $ mvn clean install

-There should now be a jar of the plugins specified in neo4j-master/community/server-examples/pom.xml.
+There should now be a jar of the plugins specified in META_INF.
 We just need to copy this jar into the plugins directory of an installed neo4j server.

 The way I got this to work was to drop them into the plugins directory of a neo4j enterprise installation: